nextcloud/client-building/README.md

 This allows you to easily build the desktop client for 64-bit and 32-bit Windows.

+## Update: 2020-09-08

+MSI build support:
+- Will be available with NC 3.0.2 and up
+- Install the WiX Toolset build tools: https://wixtoolset.org/releases/
+- Set: `BUILD_INSTALLER_MSI=1`

 ## Update: 2020-08-21

 Build support for NC 3.0: